gregriss/budget-tracker-pwa/README.md

 Track  Deposits and Expenses Online or Offline

-Add functionality to our existing Budget Tracker application to allow for offline access and functionality.
+This Budget Tracker application allows for offline access and functionality.

-The user will be able to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.
+The user can add expenses and deposits to their budget with or without a connection.

 Offline Functionality: